 To tackle such a complex ecosystem of goods storage, IoT is not enough.
 Instead, to facilitate specific requirements of the industry, you need to leverage the Industrial Internet of Things (IIoT).

 The significant difference between IoT and IIoT is that while you require IoT for general use, IIoT solutions are more suitable for tackling industrial requirements.

 Here is how IoT is enabling efficient warehouse management:

-- Guided Vehicles: Warehouses have deployed autonomous vehicles that are being leveraged to carry the bulk of goods from one point to another.
+- Guided Vehicles: Warehouses have deployed autonomous vehicles leveraged to carry the bulk of goods from one point to another.
 These smart vehicles are capable of calculating the shortest possible route between aisles and point of packaging.

 Moreover, companies are now leveraging these robots to restock inventory without any human intervention.

 - Goods Tracking: Goods tracking is helping warehouse managers to figure out how well items are selling.
-And based on the forecast of demand, you can optimize the storage of each and every product.
+And based on the forecast of demand, you can optimize the storage of every product.

 This practice especially helps with the efficient management of perishables whose shelf life is not more than a week.

 - Drones: Warehouses have multiple shelves stacked over each other.
 This means that employees need to use long ladders to reach products stored at top shelves, which increases the risk of injuries and inefficiency.